skc4/llm_finetuning/README.md

 ## Evaluation

 Evaluating generative models is challenging due to the subjective nature of generated content.
 The project emphasizes a combination of manual inspection and error analysis for comprehensive evaluation.
 Here.

 ARC is utilized for general model performance insights.
+However, the ARC benchmark is designed to assess general reasoning abilities through grade school science questions, making it less suitable for evaluating fine-tuned models specialized in specific tasks (In this case company specific questioning and answering).
+Fine-tuned models are optimized for particular domains or tasks, where ARC's focus on broad reasoning may not reflect the model's performance in its intended application.
+Therefore, for fine-tuned models, domain-specific metrics, expert evaluation, and user studies offer more relevant and nuanced insights into their effectiveness and utility.
+Tailored evaluation strategies are essential to accurately assess a fine-tuned model's capabilities within its specific context.